-7.4.2.8 Configure Edge Blending
+7.4.2.9 Configure Edge Blending

 Edge blending is a technique used when using multiple projectors to display different regions of a single image.
-To display a single seamless image, adjacent projectors
+To display a single seamless image, adjacent projectors need to overlap edges slightly and compensate for the double brightness created in different regions.

-- · The screen is a common screen. - · The offset angles of the projectors have been adjusted.
+- The screen is a common screen. - The offset angles of the projectors have been adjusted.

+Parameter Description

-Parameter Description Edge Select the edge for blending.
+Edge Select the edge for blending.

 Feathering Turn on or turn off the function.

+•

+•

-On Off Feather Gamma The feathering gamma for the blending area Feather Width The feathering width for the blending area The blending area is inside the projector image and facing inward.
+Feather Gamma The feathering gamma for the blending area

+Feather Width The feathering width for the blending area

+The blending area is inside the projector image and facing inward.

-7.4.2.9 Configure LCD Bezel Compensation
+7.4.2.10 Configure LCD Bezel Compensation